Robin-WZQ/AMDET/README.md

 >
 > *Corresponding Author

 We propose **MTBD**, a model-level textual backdoor defense on pretrained encoders.

+The defender ***DO NOT*** have the knowledge of:

+1. the trigger and corresponding target.
+2. downstream tasks.
+3. pre-training dataset.

-Our defense involves detection and mitigation, requiring only less than **5 min** to scan and patch the model.
+Our defense involves both detection and mitigation, requiring only less than ***5 min*** to scan and patch the pretrained encoders.

 ## 🔥 News